 Here’s a list of the top 3 local banks in Indonesia:

-For those who are considering or prefers international banks, here are some of them who have branches in Indonesia:
+For those who are considering or prefer international banks, here are some of them that have branches in Indonesia:

 Anti-Money Laundering & Terrorist Financing Policies

-With the rise of digital banking, financial institutions have stepped up their security, including banks in Indonesia.
-All the banks in Indonesia have implemented polices to combat anti-money laundering and financing for terrorists.
+Afterwards, with the rise of digital banking, financial institutions have stepped up their security, including banks in Indonesia.
+Besides all the banks in Indonesia have implemented policies to combat anti-money laundering and financing for terrorists.

-In order to do so, banks have put forth a set of guidelines, which includes:
+To do so, banks have put forth a set of guidelines, which include:

 Banks will also undertake customer due diligence measures in these scenarios: